PaaS, SaaS, or Both?

 SLAs, deployment architecture, data storage location, upgrade scope, and schedule are designed to fit each customer’s unique requirements.

 All PaaS vendors provide upgrades to the underlying OS, application servers, databases, and middleware layers.
-However, Spryker is pushing the PaaS concept further by offering seamless automated upgrades to the e-commerce platform itself without limiting customers’ ability to extend it.
+However, Spryker is pushing the PaaS concept further with our PaaS+ cloud delivery.
+PaaS+ provides all of the features you expect from a cloud platform, but with additional services, such as Spryker Code Upgrader.

-The Spryker PaaS solution is best suited for customers in digitally fast-growing environments with (by definition) more sophisticated requirements.
-It is a fully managed, multi-tenant cloud offering with an end-to-end SLA which gives complete control of the application layer with no customization and integration limits while providing maximum scalability and availability.
-Spryker PaaS works best for sophisticated transactional use cases in B2B, Unified Commerce, Enterprise Marketplaces, and B2C.
+The Spryker PaaS+ solution is best suited for customers in digitally fast-growing environments with (by definition) more sophisticated requirements.
+It is a fully managed cloud offering with an end-to-end SLA which gives complete control of the application layer with no customization and integration limits while providing maximum scalability and availability.
+Spryker PaaS+ works best for sophisticated transactional use cases in B2B, Unified Commerce, Enterprise Marketplaces, and B2C.

 Selecting the PaaS cloud deployment model for your digital commerce platform does not mean SaaS solutions are out of the picture.
 In a complex e-commerce environment, a business usually has more than one application to run.
 That is especially true if you are following the Composable Commerce architecture.